miku86/notes/dom-enlightment.md

 ## 9.11 Disabling/Enabling style sheets using disabled property

-Using the `disabled` property of a `CSSStyleSheet` object its possible to enable or disabled a style sheet.
+Using the `disabled` property of a `CSSStyleSheet` object it's possible to enable or disabled a style sheet.

 ---

-# Chapter 10 - JavaScript in the DOM
+# Chapter 10 - JS in the DOM

-## 10.1 Inserting & executing JavaScript overview
+## 10.1 Inserting & executing JS overview

-JavaScript can be inserted in to an HTML document in a modern way by including external JavaScript files or writing page level inline JavaScript, which is basically the contents of an external JavaScript file literally embed in the HTML page as a text node.
-Don't confuse element inline JavaScript contained in attribute event handlers (i.e. `<div onclick="alert('yo')"></div>`) with page inline JavaScript (i.e. `<script>alert('hi')</script>`).
+JS can be inserted in to an HTML document in a modern way by including external JS files or writing page level inline JS, which is basically the contents of an external JS file literally embed in the HTML page as a text node.
+Don't confuse element inline JS contained in attribute event handlers (i.e. `<div onclick="alert('yo')"></div>`) with page inline JS (i.e. `<script>alert('hi')</script>`).

-Both methods of inserting JavaScript into an HTML document require the use of a `<script>` element node.
-The `<script>` element can contain JavaScript code or can be used to link to external JavaScript files using the `src` attribute.
+Both methods of inserting JS into an HTML document require the use of a `<script>` element node.
+The `<script>` element can contain JS code or can be used to link to external JS files using the `src` attribute.

-## 10.2 JavaScript is parsed synchronously by default
+## 10.2 JS is parsed synchronously by default

-By default when the DOM is being parsed and it encounters a `<script>` element it will stop parsing the document, block any further rendering & downloading, and exectue the JavaScript.
+By default when the DOM is being parsed and it encounters a `<script>` element it will stop parsing the document, block any further rendering & downloading, and exectue the JS.

-Because this behavior is blocking and does not permit parallel parsing of the DOM or exection of JavaScriopt its consider to be synchronous.
-If the JavaScript is external to the html document the blocking is exacerbated because the JavaScript must first be downloaed before it can be parsed.
+Because this behavior is blocking and does not permit parallel parsing of the DOM or exection of JavaScriopt it's consider to be synchronous.
+If the JS is external to the html document the blocking is exacerbated because the JS must first be downloaed before it can be parsed.

 The default blocking nature of a `<script>` element can have a significant effect on the performance of the visual rendering of a HTML web page.
 If you have a couple of script elements at the start of an html page nothing else is happening (e.g. DOM parsing & resource loading) until each one is downloaded and executed sequentially.

-## 10.3 Defering the downloading & exectuion of external JavaScript using defer
+## 10.3 Defering the downloading & exectuion of external JS using defer

-The `<script>` element has an attribute called defer that will defer the blocking, downloading, and executing of an external JavaScript file until the browser has parsed the closing `<html>` node.
+The `<script>` element has an attribute called defer that will defer the blocking, downloading, and executing of an external JS file until the browser has parsed the closing `<html>` node.
 Using this attribute simply defers what normally occurs when a web browser encounters a `<script>` node.

-## 10.4 Asynchronously downloading & executing external JavaScript files using async
+## 10.4 Asynchronously downloading & executing external JS files using async

 The `<script>` element has an attribute called `async` that will override the sequential blocking nature of `<script>` elements when the DOM is being constructed by a web browser.